this is not a book of shadows

 What's up with that?

-Actually, it's totally part of witchcraft as we know and practice it today.
-A huge number of the beliefs that come from the 'New Age' branch of historical influences originally come from Hinduism.
-The New Age scene was the direct descendant of the Spiritualist Movement/craze that included Madame Blavatsky and the Theosophists.
-Recall how all the writers of that era were being inspired by 'Eastern wisdom' and all that heady nonsense?
 There is more to Eastern thought than Buddhism.
-In fact Hinduism pre-dates Buddhism by centuries, and some in the Hindu community see Buddhism as a form of Hinduism.
+In fact, Hinduism predates Buddhism by centuries.
+Some within the Hindu community even see Buddhism as a form of Hinduism.
 The Buddha himself was raised as a Hindu.
-Jainism came into existence at about the same time.
-Sikhism was created in the 16th c CE so even it was around to inspire the westerners that came to The East in search of ancient wisdom and new ways of thinking in the 19th c.
+Jainism came into existence around the same time.
+Sikhism emerged in the 16th century CE, so even it was around to inspire the Westerners who came to the East in search of ancient wisdom and new ways of thinking during the 19th century.

 Hold up, isn't that Buddhist stuff?

-The answer is yes and no. Buddhism and Hinduism are very closely related.
+The answer is yes and no. Buddhism and Hinduism are closely related.
 The Buddha grew up as a Hindu of the warrior caste.
-In modern times there are sects of Shiva devotees whose beliefs and practices are externally indistinguishable from Buddhist practices.
-In the early days, Buddhism was seen as an unorthodox sect of Hinduism, much the way that Christians saw Muslims during the development of Islam or the way that Catholics would relate their church to a Protestant one.
-A very simplistic way to boil down the difference is that a Hindu believes that all of existence is part of God, and the illusion of the physical world distracts us from this divine unity within us.
-Whereas a Buddhist believes that all existence is one, and that the distraction of physical reality exists to keep us from realizing that all of existence is nothing.
+In modern times, there are sects of Shiva devotees whose beliefs and practices are externally indistinguishable from Buddhist practices.
+In the early days, Buddhism was seen as an unorthodox sect of Hinduism, much the way that Christians saw Muslims during the development of Islam or the way Catholics might relate their church to a Protestant one.

-These days Buddhism is far more appealing in the west.
-There are no Gods to challenge Christian monotheism.
-In the west Buddhism is presented as very austere.
-Hinduism involves 'idols' of inhuman, armed, and sometimes demonic looking Gods.
-Hindus chant almost exclusively in Sanskrit, but western Buddhists often chant in English which has a distinctly less speaking in tongues kind of vibe.
-To top it off, Buddhism does not have the history of the 'Hare Krishnas' lingering in the public consciousness as a cult.
-It isn't, but when the International Society for Krishna Consciousness first gained visibility a lot of kids were leaving home when they turned 18 (and sometimes earlier) to live very different lives than the ones their parents had imagined for them.
-Suddenly there were political cults, radical cults, sex cults, Satanic cults, and a 'Krishna cult'.
-Some of them were legitimate cultic groups, but overall the Hare Krishnas weren't (and still aren't).
+These days, Buddhism is far more appealing in the West.
+There are no gods to challenge Christian monotheism.
+In the West, Buddhism is presented as very austere.
+Hinduism, on the other hand, involves 'idols' of inhuman, armed, and sometimes demonic-looking gods.
+Hindus chant almost exclusively in Sanskrit, while Western Buddhists often chant in English which has a distinctly less 'speaking in tongues' kind of vibe.
+To top it off, Buddhism doesn’t have the lingering cultural baggage of the Hare Krishnas, who are often remembered (incorrectly) as a cult.

 so is witchcraft cultural appropriation?

-There is no one person from any cultural group who can judge if things are hurtful or not.
-No one to give permission or forgiveness.
-I'm personally a big believer in the idea that you can learn who originated a practice, why they do it, what it means, where it's from, and when the practice originated.
+I am personally a big believer in the idea that you can learn who originated a practice, why they do it, what it means, where it is from, and when the practice originated.
 You can learn if the practice has been used in discrimination, oppression, or genocide.
-You can learn if a practice is open or closed.
-Then you can decide for yourself if you're appropriating or appreciating.
+You can learn if a practice is public, open, closed, or something more complex.

 Obviously I'd be some kind of shit person if I wasn't open to corrections, new information, and different lived experiences.
 Whether you'd like to chat about what's written here or make a suggestion for something I could add, send me a message on neocities and let's hash it out!